Afrochemist/THM-SOC-1/README.md

 **Cyber Threat Intelligence** - This section covers various tools used to gather intel on IOCs

-*openCTI* - open source platform for cyber threat intelligence
+*openCTI* - Open source platform for cyber threat intelligence

-*MISP* - open source threat intelligence platform
+*MISP* - Open source threat intelligence platform

-*UrlScan.io* - tools used to scan urls
+*UrlScan.io* - A platform used to scan urls

-*Abuse.ch* - open source threat intelligence platform
+*Abuse.ch* - Open source threat intelligence platform

-*MalwareBazaar* - a platform used to analyze malware
+*MalwareBazaar* - A platform used to analyze malware

-*Feodo Tracker* -
+*Feodo Tracker* - a platform used to provide information regarding C2 frameworks

-*SSL Blacklist* - a platform used to detect malicious ssl connections
+*SSL Blacklist* - A platform used to detect malicious ssl connections

-*URLhaus* - a database used to tracker malware associated with ip addresses
+*URLhaus* - A database used to tracker malware associated with ip addresses

-*ThreatFox* - a platform used to find information on IOCs
+*ThreatFox* - A platform used to find information on IOCs

-*PhishTool* - a platform used to analyze phishing emails
+*PhishTool* - A platform used to analyze phishing emails

-*Cisco Talos Intelligence* - a platform used to analyze ip addresses
+*Cisco Talos Intelligence* - A platform used to analyze ip addresses

 **Network Security and Traffic Analysis** - This sections covers tools used to analyze network traffic

-*Snort* - open-source tool used for network prevention/detection system
+*Snort* - Open source tool used for network prevention/detection system

-*NetworkMiner* - tool used for network forensics
+*NetworkMiner* - Tool used for network forensics

-*Zeek* - open-source tool that is a network intrusion detecton system
+*Zeek* - Open source tool that is a network intrusion detecton system

-*Wireshark* - tools used to analyze packets in the network
+*Wireshark* - Tools used to analyze packets in the network

-*tshark* - cli tool used to analyze pcap files
+*tshark* - Cli tool used to analyze pcap files

-**Endpoint Security Monitoring** - This sections covers many tools used to monitor netwroks for suspicious activity
+**Endpoint Security Monitoring** - This sections covers many tools used to monitor networks for suspicious activity

-*Systinternals* - troubleshoot and diagnose Windows/Linux applications
+*Systinternals* - Troubleshoot and diagnose Windows/Linux applications

-*Osquery* - tool used to triage endpoints
+*Osquery* - Tool used to triage endpoints

 *Wazuh* - Open source threat detection tool